January 1, 2013

 The state will issue at least 14 but no more than 35 treatment centers to operate, with a minimum of one but not more than five issued in each county.

-IMPORTANT NOTE: How the medical marijuana system will work will be uncertain until regulations are issued by the state.
+IMPORTANT NOTE: The medical marijuana system is still in the process of being implemented, and so rules that patients must follow are evolving.
 The Massachusetts Patient Advocacy Alliance will post information as it becomes available.

 Frequently Asked Questions